SeniorLiving.org is compensated when you click on the provider links listed on this page. This compensation does not

 Hearing loss is a common problem that many people experience with age.
-It affects nearly 1 in 3 adults over 65, and 1 in 2 adults over 75 in the United States.1 Traditional hearing aids can be a pain to place inside your ear as they are typically large and clunky in design.
-Fortunately, Eargo, a California-based hearing aid manufacturer, uses state-of-the-art engineering to provide optimal hearing experiences by creating sleek, rechargeable hearing aid devices that are virtually invisible.
+It affects nearly one in three adults over 65, and one in two adults over 75 in the United States.1 Eargo, a California-based hearing aid manufacturer, uses state-of-the-art engineering to provide optimal hearing experiences through sleek, rechargeable hearing aid devices that are virtually invisible.

 Eargo offers four hearing aid options—Eargo Max, Eargo Neo, Eargo Neo HiFi, and Eargo 5.
 When we tested out the products for this year's Eargo review, we found that the company is ideal for first-time hearing aid users with early-onset hearing loss.
 With prices ranging from $1,500-$2,950 per pair, Eargo’s pricing is significantly cheaper than other companies like ReSound, which can cost upwards of $5,000 per device.
 Along with their affordable prices, we love that Eargo offers on-demand support from licensed hearing professionals and a 45-day money-back guarantee.
 Just keep in mind that Eargo won't be suitable for those with severe to profound hearing loss.
 Below, we'll break down each Eargo device, pricing, and overall value—let's get to it!

-Eargo's lineup consists of three types of hearing aids, each with varying levels of technological function and features.
+Eargo's lineup consists of four hearing aid models, each with varying levels of technology and features.
 All of Eargo's devices fit in the ear canal, are rechargeable, and designed with Flexi Fibers made of medical-grade silicone that provides airflow into the ear canal which permits natural low frequencies—creating a complete sound experience for the wearer.
 They also include free shipping and access to their team of licensed professionals for all of their hearing aid devices.
 Let's dive into the pricing details, differences, and expectations below.

 Worried About Sizing?: You can request a pair of non-working devices to make sure that the fit and comfort is just right for your needs.